Upgrading BEL

 In this guide, we’ll walk you through how to perform a zero-downtime upgrade for Buoyant Enterprise for Linkerd.
 This guide covers two scenarios:

-1. You are upgrading your cluster from an earlier BEL version prior to enterprise-2.15.2; or
+1. You are upgrading your cluster from an earlier BEL version prior to enterprise-2.16.2; or

-2. You are upgrading your cluster to BEL from an open source Linkerd stable release version 2.14.0 or earlier.
+2. You are upgrading your cluster to BEL from open source Linkerd stable release version 2.14.10.

 If either of those options describes your situation, read on!